 CoreBone’s strictly controlled growing environment in its coral farm preserves the coral’s natural, bonelike properties.
-The coral-based material provides an optimal set of properties for improved bone grafts.

 Founded: December 2011

-Investors: The Trendlines Group, private investors, founders
+Investors: The Trendlines Group; private investors in Israel, United States, and Singapore; founders

 Endoscopic ultrasound fine needle biopsy